DHA Executive Program

 It is now recognized that professionals from the other disciplines such as law, medicine, labor, academics, and technology/informatics, as well as policymakers from industry and government, are playing an increasingly influential role in shaping the future of healthcare.
 It is important to recognize the contributions these disciplines bring to translating advances in knowledge into improved systems and outcomes for communities.

 Leaders must begin to integrate this new knowledge in traditional subject areas with a vision of community health and inter-organizational network relations.
 These challenges, along with the demand for advanced leadership skills, clearly show the need for formal and relevant education beyond the master's degree level.
+Our graduates generally intend to turn their doctoral degrees into higher education faculty positions, into leadership roles in health care advocacy, or into the highest levels of health care administration.

 The DHA Executive program is a three-year curriculum, with new classes beginning each fall.
 Courses are taught by resident faculty along with nationally known visiting scholars.
 The program combines face-to-face meetings with internet-based instruction.
 Each semester students will be required to spend one long weekend on MUSC's campus attending classes.
 Two years of formal course work are provided through online presentations and asynchronous discussion.
 Papers and other required assignments are completed during home study between campus sessions.
 The third year of the program is devoted to individual, supervised doctoral project research.